fredvs/uidesigner_ext/bin/readme_bin.txt

-This is a extended version of fpGUI Designer.
+This is a extended version of fpGUI UIDesigner.

 Here executables for Linux 64 bits and Windows 32 bits.